Frequently Asked Questions

 In addition, the retained law firms will process other types of non-immigrant petitions, such as P-Performing artists or athletes.

 The following firms have been retained by the OGC to provide employment-based immigration services to all campuses.

-Please Note: For cases where the University of Michigan will be the Petitioner, employees should not contact the attorneys directly until the department has retained the law firm’s services, through the Ann Arbor International Center.
+Please Note: For cases where the U-M will be the Petitioner, employees should not contact the attorneys directly until the department has retained the law firm’s services, through the Ann Arbor International Center.

 |LAW FIRM||FOREIGN LANGUAGE SKILLS|